 Workers' compensation is a form of insurance that helps provide wage replacement and additional medical benefits to workers who are injured on the job.
 The type of benefits an individual may receive as part of a worker’s compensation plan varies state by state.

-At the law offices of O’Connor, Acciani & Levy we understand how frustrating it can be to deal with worker’s compensation paperwork and we work quickly to obtain the maximum amount for your damages claim and will keep you updated with developments in your case as they become available.
+At the law offices of O’Connor, Acciani & Levy we work hard to obtain the maximum amount for your damages claim and will keep you updated with developments in your case as they become available.